 Cork Gully can provide assistance to the Board and management to draft and offer compromise agreements with the company's creditors.
 Typically, these take the form of:

-Schemes of arrangement are a well-established method to help with the restructuring of a company.
-Mostly these schemes are applied to insurance/reinsurance companies as a way of exiting the business early and releasing surplus capital.
+Schemes of Arrangement are a well-established method to help with the restructuring of a company.
+Commonly these schemes are applied to insurance/reinsurance and overseas companies as a way of exiting the business early and releasing surplus capital.

-Working closely with senior management, Cork Gully would draw up a detailed Scheme document, setting out a timetable and would liaise with all parties to make sure that the Scheme is implemented and the business is properly concluded.
-In effect it enables insurance companies to avoid some common problems such as reducing run-off costs, evaluating and dealing with creditors’ claims and making an earlier return of equity to members and shareholders.
+Working closely with senior management; Cork Gully will draw up a detailed Scheme document, setting out a timetable and will liaise with all parties to make sure that the Scheme is implemented and the business is properly concluded.
+In effect it enables companies to avoid some common problems, such as reducing run-off costs, evaluating and dealing with creditors’ claims and making an earlier return of equity to members and shareholders.